department-of-veterans-affairs/vets-website/va-gov/pages/health-care/after-you-apply.md

 During these 60 days, you’ll keep and can continue to use your VA health care benefits.

-If we decide not to keep you enrolled in VA health care after this time, you have the right to appeal our decision.
+If we decide not to keep you enrolled in VA health care after this time, you have the right to appeal our decision.<br>
 [Learn how to appeal a VA decision](https://www.va.gov/vaforms/va/pdf/VA4107VHA.pdf).

 <br>